How many airlines in india

 Domestic Airlines in India

 Key players like IndiGo, SpiceJet, and Air India dominate India’s domestic market.
 IndiGo is the largest airline, known for its on-time performance, vast network, and affordable prices.
 SpiceJet and Air India also serve major cities and smaller regions.
 These airlines operate thousands of flights daily, connecting cities like Delhi, Mumbai, and Bengaluru with remote areas.
-IndiGo, with its fleet of over 300 aircraft, plays a big role in the market.
+IndiGo, with its fleet of over 300 aircraft, plays a significant role in the market.

 International Airlines in India